 AAUW at the United Nations

 As a nongovernmental organization, AAUW has special consultative status with the UN Department of Economic and Social Affairs.
-AAUW’s representatives attend briefings, organize events, and form coalitions to take action on issues that impact girls and women: access to education and training, human trafficking, women’s economic security and ending the gender pay gap, and increasing girls’ and women’s opportunities in science, technology, engineering, and mathematics.
+AAUW’s representatives attend briefings, organize events, and participate in coalitions to take action on issues that impact girls and women: access to education and training, human trafficking, women’s economic security and ending the gender pay gap, and increasing girls’ and women’s opportunities in science, technology, engineering, and mathematics.

 Our Representatives at the United Nations

-When AAUW’s U.N. representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and forming coalitions to take action on women’s issues.
+When AAUW’s UN representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and advocating in coalitions that take action for girls and women.